arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures35.md

 arangorestore.
 Please note that in this case a database user must be used that has access to the `_system` database, in order to create the databases on restore.

+### Warning if connected to DBServer

+Under normal circumstances there should be no need to connect to a database server in a cluster with one of the client tools, and it is likely that any user operations carried out there with one of the client tools may cause trouble.

+The client tools arangosh, arangodump and arangorestore will now emit a warning when connecting with them to a database server node in a cluster.

 Miscellaneous
 -------------